jacobawinter/jacobawinter.github.io/_pages/about.md

 Welcome!

 I am a PhD candidate in the Department of Political Science at the University of Toronto.
-I study the political economy of development, examining how access to markets, resource rents, and political leverage leads politicians pursue different policy agendas.
-I draw on computational social science methods, but am happiest learning from humans.
-My research is forthcoming in *Political Science Research and Methods*.
+I study the political economy of development, examining why leaders pursue divergent policy priorities.
+My research uses quantitative methods, including computational text analysis and GIS.

 At UofT, I've been affiliated with the [Global Economic Policy Lab](https://munkschool.utoronto.ca/gepl/people) at the Munk School of Global Affairs and Public Policy and the [International Centre for Tax and Development](https://logri.org/project/potential-models-for-linking-revenues-with-public-services-in-lilongwe-mzuzu-zomba-and-blantyre-city-councils/).
-In the past, I worked with nonprofits to help them effectively learn from their data.
+In the past, I helped nonprofits effectively learn from their data.
 For more, check out my [CV](/files/CV_WinterJ_2024.09.pdf).